mankaine/KitchenBuddy/README.md

 ## Download
 Ensure that all css, images, and javascript folders are contained in the directories they are located in.
 Run index2.html.

-## Use
-Access to API is available until March 2017.